 LIMITED EXPRESS SHINANO

-Running from Nagano Station to Nagoya Station, the Limited Express Wide View Shinano stops at the following stations:
+Running from Nagano Station to Nagoya Station, the Limited Express Shinano stops at the following stations:

 *Please note, stations marked in bold / red on the map are stops on all services.
 Those not marked in bold are only serviced by certain services throughout the day.

 To reach Nakatsugawa from Nagano takes around 125 to 130 minutes and from Nagoya takes around 50 minutes.
-For further details please refer to our ‘Limited Express Shinano’ page.
+For further details see our ‘Limited Express Shinano Line Timetable’ page.

 DISCOVER THE KISO VALLEY & NAKASENDO